-- In reviewing Board composition, the CRCG&HR Committee considers the benefits of all aspects of diversity including, but not limited to, those described above, in order to enable it to discharge its duties and responsibilities effectively. - In identifying suitable candidates for appointment to the Board, the CRCG&HR Committee considers candidates based on merit using objective criteria having due regard to the benefits of diversity and the needs of the Board.
-In an effort to promote the specific objective of gender diversity, the Diversity Policy requires that the selection process for suitable candidates must involve the following steps: - a list identifying potential candidates for the appointment must be compiled and must include at least one female candidate; and - if, at the end of the selection process, a female candidate is not selected, the Board must be satisfied that there are objective reasons to support its determination. - As part of the biennial performance evaluation of the effectiveness of the Board, Board committees (each a "Committee" and together, the "Committees") and individual directors, the CRCG&HR Committee considers the balance of skills, experience, independence and knowledge of the Corporation on the Board and the diversity representation of the Board, including but not limited to gender, how the Board works together as a unit, and other factors relevant to its effectiveness.
+In an effort to promote the specific objective of gender diversity, the Diversity Policy requires that the selection process for suitable candidates must involve the following steps:

+- a list identifying potential candidates for the appointment must be compiled and must include at least one female candidate; and - if, at the end of the selection process, a female candidate is not selected, the Board must be satisfied that there are objective reasons to support its determination.

+As part of the biennial performance evaluation of the effectiveness of the Board, Board committees (each a "Committee" and together, the "Committees") and individual directors, the CRCG&HR Committee considers the balance of skills, experience, independence and knowledge of the Corporation on the Board and the diversity representation of the Board, including but not limited to gender, how the Board works together as a unit, and other factors relevant to its effectiveness.

 The CRCG&HR Committee discusses and agrees annually on all measurable objectives for promoting diversity on the Board, recommends such objectives to the Board for adoption and reports on the annual and cumulative progress for achieving the measurable objectives.

-The CRCG&HR Committee monitors and implements the Diversity Policy on a continuous basis and reports to the Board annually on the achievement of the measurable objectives for promoting diversity.
 In addition, the CRCG&HR Committee reviews the Diversity Policy annually, discusses any revisions that may be required and recommends any such revisions to the Board for approval.

-Two out of the eight current directors on the Board are women (25%) and three of the nine proposed nominees to the Board are women (33%).
-While the Corporation's target percentage of women on the Board will be met if all the director nominees are elected at the Meeting, the CRCG&HR Committee will continue to conduct periodic assessments to include other designated groups on the Board, including Black, Indigenous and People of Colour ("BIPOC").
+Three out of the nine current directors on the Board are women (33%) and three of the nine proposed nominees to the Board are women (33%).
+The CRCG&HR Committee will continue to conduct periodic assessments to include other designated groups on the Board, including Black, Indigenous and People of Colour ("BIPOC").
+The Board currently has one BIPOC member who is being proposed again as a nominee of the Board.

-The following table sets out the number and percentage of women on the Board since 2020 and proposed for election at the 2022 Meeting:
+The following table sets out the number and percentage of women on the Board since 2021 and proposed for election at the 2023 Meeting:

 Year Target # of Women on Board Total # of Board Members %

+2023 30% 3 9 33%

 2022 30% 3 9 33%

 2021 30% 2 8 25%

-2020 30% 3 8 38%